Partners in hospice care

 Sonia Swann, Care Assistant, Holly Lodge Residential Home

-The Civil Service Insurance Society (CSiS) Charity Fund has funded a local hospice grant programme with us since 2011, as well as generously donating to our Care Support Team, and in that time more than £280,000 has been donated to local hospice projects.
-Every project has at its core a commitment to benefitting former, serving or retired civil and public servants or their families.
+The Civil Service Insurance Society (CSIS) Charity Fund has funded a local hospice grant programme with us since 2011.
+Every project funded has at its core a commitment to benefiting former, serving or retired civil and public servants or their families.

 - Northern Ireland